tldr-pages/tldr/pages/linux/dconf.md

 # dconf

-> Simple tool for manipulating a dconf database.
+> Simple tool for manipulating dconf databases.
+> See also `dconf write`.
 > More information: <https://developer.gnome.org/dconf>.

 - Read the value of a dconf path: